Roadmap to this page

 2. Israeli leaders openly proclaim their genocidal intent.

-3. Israel’s genocidal actions include:
+3. Israel’s genocidal actions, which include:

 -